mrc-india-csr/valar-landing/README.md

 4. Enter password for appuser in PuTTY window (Note: you have to type in the passsword and press "Enter".
 Linux terminals will not show any indication like *** when passwords are entered)

 ## Switch user to root
-1. Type command "sudo -i"
+1. Type command `sudo -i`
 2. Enter password for appuser when prompted.
 Now you have swithed to root user

 ## Check if Valar landing service is running
-1. Go to the Valar Landing directory using the command "cd /home/appuser/valar_landing/valar-landing-main"
+1. Go to the Valar Landing directory using the command `cd /home/appuser/valar_landing/valar-landing-main`
-2. Check if Valar landing process is already running using command "ps ef | grep valar-landing-server"
+2. Check if Valar landing process is already running using command `ps ef | grep valar-landing-server`
 3. If the valar landing process is running then you will see an output like below

 `